fisadev/terminal_of_empires/README.md

 python toe.py --help
 ```

+For instance, `--ui-turn-delay` is a very useful one if you want to play faster matches :)

 Also, each match produces a very detailed `toe.log` with all the actions the bots tried to play and their results.
 You can even query the log live, while the game is playing.